x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * This version it validiated on was not included in to the installer of windows 11 wich is enterprise, mine windows activated as such successfull.
 * At that time i realized under the hood it still was the basic windows 10 for most of its structure, so with that came the next logics that came up to me.
 * Most of the previous found local exploits should possible work on widows 11 so, with that in mind i started compiling a couple things like the needed files for the Bypass.
-* I tested it and before i knew i had a cmd system32 incvoked .... i was like cewl we got local privesc :D
+* I tested it and before i knew i had a cmd system32 invoked .... i was like cewl we got local privesc :D
 * So with that i started to think well the windows server just been released how likely would it be same senario is going on here.

 * Same senario i mean under the hood previous mentioned part above, the internal structure.